 RCS, the heart of Google’s “Chat” initiative, is presently the handiest available via a select few apps, like Android Messages, and for now, 1/3-birthday celebration apps can’t effortlessly use RCS.
-This is because Google wishes to first create an API for apps to hook up with so that each app doesn’t want to build its own RCS managing from the ground up.
+This is because Google wishes to create an API for apps to hook up with so that each app doesn’t want to build its own RCS managing from the ground up.

 More explicitly, the message connected to the newest code trade reads: